m-bugaj/LocationGuard-Pro-App/README.md

 # Employee Control App 🕵️‍♂️📱

 ## Overview
 The Employee Control App is a Kotlin-based Android application developed in Android Studio.
-It serves as a powerful tool for managing and monitoring employee activities in their workplace.
+It serves as a tool to monitor the location of employees in their workplace.
 The app ensures that employees are present at their designated locations during working hours.

 <details open>
   <summary>Home</summary>